marius2347/Self-Driving-Car-using-Computer-Vision-in-TypeScript/README.md

     <li>A vehicle that can see the world and react to it as a human driver would, but the implementation is fraught with obstacles</li>
     <li>Creating a program that will allow a car to react to obstacles in the road</li>
     <li>Using object types to apply types to a variety of classes, properties, and methods</li>
+    <li>Start the engine, Respond to events, Adding steering, Letting the Car take the wheel & Steer around obstacles</li>
 </ul>

 <h2>Acknowledgments</h2>